 All automations run once every hour on all non-closed tickets.
 They execute, or fire, on all tickets where conditions are met.

-For information about creating and managing automations, see Streamlining workflow with time-based events and automations.
+For information about creating and managing automations, see Creating and managing automations for time-based events.
 For a list of default automations, The Support default automations.

 Essential facts for automations

-An automation must contain a condition that is true only once or an action that nullifies at least one of the conditions; otherwise, the automation will run in an endless loop.
+- An automation must contain a condition that is true only once or an action that nullifies at least one of the conditions.

 - Automations, like all business rules, must be smaller than 65kb.